First-wave feminism: United States

-Early Feminism was directly correlated with the abolitionist movements and as a result many famous feminists and activists began to have their voices heard.
+The beginning of first-wave Feminism in the United States is traditionally marked by the Seneca Falls Convention of 1848; however this event was empowered by women becoming increasingly politically active in the years leading up to 1848 through the Abolitionist Movement and Temperance Movement and activists began to have their voices heard.
 Some of these early activists include, Sojourner Truth, Elizabeth Blackwell, Jane Addams, and Dorothy Day.
 The first wave of feminism was primarily led by white women in the middle class, and it was not until the second wave of feminism that women of color began developing a voice.
 The term Feminism was created like a political illustrated ideology at that period.
 Feminism emerged by the speech about the reform and correction of democracy based on equalitarian conditions.

+Leading up to the early 19th century, white women in Colonial America were socially expected to remain domestically confined and their property and political rights were severely limited and controlled by marriage.
+Social expectations preceding and following the American Revolution did not encourage women to be politically active or seek formal education.
+Women were also expected to pass on and teach Christian values to their children.
+Thus the impact of alcohol on many men post Civil War became not only a moral motivation for women to become active in the Temperance Movement but also a way to exert control over finances and property.
+Communities of women in churches congregated and rallied outside of the home for the cause.
+The most direct and impactful movement on first-wave feminism was the Abolitionist Movement.
+Black men and women had been fighting for rights during and before the Temperance Movement.
+White women began to identify themselves with the struggle for rights and became involved in the abolition of slavery.

 Judith Sargent Murray published the early and influential essay On the Equality of the Sexes in 1790, blaming poor standards in female education as the root of women's problems.
 However, scandals surrounding the personal lives of English contemporaries Catharine Macaulay and Mary Wollstonecraft pushed feminist authorship into private correspondence from the 1790s through the early decades of the nineteenth century.
 Feminist essays from John Neal in Blackwood's Magazine and The Yankee in the 1820s filled an intellectual gap between Murray and the leaders of the 1848 Seneca Falls Convention, which is generally considered the beginning of the first wave of feminism.
 As a male writer insulated from many common forms of attack against female feminist thinkers, Neal's advocacy was crucial to bringing feminism back into the American mainstream.